Listen to Transit of Venus Arr. by Roland Clarke.

 This dance celebrates Captain Cook’s great scientific voyage of exploration aboard the Endeavour.
-In 1768, urged by the Royal Society, the British government decided to send an expedition to the newly discovered island of Tahiti to observe the transit of the planet Venus across the sun.
+In 1768, urged by the Royal Society, the British government decided to send an expedition to the newly discovered island of Tahiti to observe the transit of the planet Venus across the face of the Sun.

 This was the most important scientific mission Britain had ever launched.
 With advances in mathematics, scientists believed by observing the Transit of Venus from different locations around the world, the distance between the Earth and the Sun could be calculated and thus, the size of our solar system could be defined.

-After a voyage of eleven months, Cook was proud to record that his crew had arrived in Otaheiti (as Tahiti was then known) as fit and healthy as when they left England, thanks to a regime of regular dancing to fiddle, fife and drum and frequent issues of sauerkraut to combat scurvy.
+After a voyage of eight months, Cook was proud to record that his crew had arrived in Otaheiti (as Tahiti was then known) as fit and healthy as when they left England, thanks to a regime which involved keeping the ship clean and well-ventilated, good personal hygiene, obtaining fresh provisions whenever possible, frequent issues of sauerkraut and other foods to combat scurvy, and regular dancing to fiddle, fife and drum.

-The Endeavour’s return to England was met by a flurry of press reports which highlighted the work of Joseph Banks, the wealthy, influential botanist who had accompanied Captain Cook to the south seas.
-Whilst Cook himself continued with more voyages and was not in England to receive the accolades he deserved, Banks, the handsome and articulate scientist, noted member of the London salon scene, was feted by royalty and high society and proclaimed a hero of the Enlightenment.
-His charming aristocratic manner was like a magnet to the opposite sex.
+The Endeavour’s return to England after three years of exploration was met by a flurry of press reports which highlighted the work of Joseph Banks, the wealthy and influential botanist who had accompanied Captain Cook to the south seas.
+Whilst Cook himself soon embarked on a second voyage and was not in England to receive the accolades he deserved, Banks, the handsome and articulate scientist, noted member of the London salon scene, was feted by royalty and high society and proclaimed a hero of the Enlightenment.
+His charming aristocratic manner was said to act as a magnet to the opposite sex.